I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

-Garlic and rosemary always go well together, but it's a particularly wonderful combination when it comes to preparing meat.
+Level up your tokwa't baboy (tofu and pork) by adding garlic and rosemary.
+These two spices always go well together, but it's a particularly wonderful combination when it comes to preparing meat.
 When cooked, garlic has a strong, buttery taste, while rosemary has a distinctive, aromatic flavor.
 I used these two flavorful ingredients to cook a delicious garlic rosemary pork belly with fried tofu.

 Fried foods are best served with condiments or dips.
 I like to serve mine with any vinegar-based dip, which I find helps to lessen the oily taste of the dish.